-Planning within the EYFS follows the school's Long Term Plan and Medium Term Plans (MTP's), which are based around half termly learning themes.
-These plans are used as a guide for weekly planning, however the teacher may alter the MTP in response to the needs, achievements and interest of the children.
+Planning within the EYFS is based around half termly learning themes.
+These plans are used as a guide for weekly planning, however staff may alter these in response to the needs, achievements and interests of the children.
 This will be indicated on the weekly planning.

 We make regular assessments of children's learning and interests and we use this information to ensure that future planning reflects identified needs and next steps.
-Assessment in the EYFS is predominantly carried out through observation by the class teacher and teaching assistants.
+Assessment in the EYFS is predominantly carried out through observation by all key staff.

-At Pendragon, we use SIMs to record judgements against the EYFS Profile.
-A completed EYFS Profile consists of 20 items of information: the attainment of each child assessed in relation to the 17 Early Learning Goal (ELG) descriptors, together with a short narrative describing the child's three learning characteristics.
+At Pendragon, we RAG rate individual progress half termly using our own tracking grid in line with the framework expectations.
+At the end of the academic year, we provide a written summary to parents, reporting their child's progress against the expectations outlined in the Early Years Profile.
+This includes making judgements against the attainment of each child assessed in relation to the 17 Early Learning Goal (ELG) descriptors, together with a short narrative describing the child's three teaching and learning characteristics.
 Assessments are based primarily on observation of daily activities and events.

-At the end of the final term of EYFS, we provide a written summary to parents, reporting their child's progress against the ELGs and assessment scales.
 Parents are given the opportunity to discuss these judgements with the class teacher.